 Ledebouria silver squill is one tough little plant.
 It hails from the Eastern Cape Province of South Africa where it grows in dry savannas and stores moisture in its bulb-like stems.
 The plants make interesting houseplants that are colorful and structurally unique.
-Caring for silver squill plants is actually quite easy provided you can give them a winter rest period in a cool area of the home or you can grow them outdoors in United States Department of Agriculture zones 10 to 11.
+Caring for silver squill plants is actually quite easy provided you can give them a winter rest period in a cool area of the home, or you can grow them outdoors in USDA zones 10 to 11.

 Silver Squill Information